inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

    :align: center
    :width: 60%

-INET contains scalar versions of wireless technologies, such as IEEE 802.11 and 802.15.4; it also contains the scalar version of :ned:`ApskRadio`, which is a generic radio featuring different modulations such as BPSK, 16-QAM, and 64-QAM.
-Each of these technologies has a scalar radio module and a corresponding scalar radio medium module (they have ``Scalar`` in their module names; the corresponding radio and radio medium modules should be used together).
+INET supports the scalar analog model in radio and radio medium modules for all available wireless technologies, such as IEEE 802.11, 802.15.4 and the generic :ned:`ApskRadio`.

 The scalar model is more realistic than the unit disk model but also more computationally intensive.
 It can't simulate partially overlapping spectra, only completely overlapping or not overlapping at all.